It is important that we continue to plan for the Central Coast’s future water needs.

 A representative cross section of the community have been invited to attend a series of virtual forums, where participants will meet, learn and have discussions about the different options in a supportive environment.

 Forum participants were invited through an Expressions of Interest process and a third-party customer panel.

-In-depth phone interviews will also be conducted with people who may find it difficult to participate in an online format.
+In-depth phone interviews were also conducted with people who find it difficult to participate in an online format.